pryorda/vmware-scripts/README.md

 # VMWare Snapshot Script
-To use these scripts you will need run sudo pip install pyVmomi
+To use this script you will need run sudo pip install pyVmomi
 ###### snapshot-vm.py
 This script is will create, remove, or revert a snapshot.